orthanc-mirrors/orthanc-book/Sphinx/source/plugins/wsi.rst

 2. A plugin that extends Orthanc with a Web viewer of whole-slide images for digital pathology.
-3. Another command-line tool that converts a DICOM series stored in Orthanc, to a standard hierarchical TIFF image.
+3. Another command-line tool that converts a DICOM series stored inside Orthanc, to a standard hierarchical TIFF image.

 For general information, check out the `official homepage of the framework <http://www.orthanc-server.com/static.php?page=wsi>`__.